 - First Aid

-- Introduction to the IW Steyr rifle, including maintenance.
-You will conduct live firing on the range in order to qualify on the Annual Weapon Shoot
+- Introduction to the MARS-L rifle, including maintenance.
+You will conduct live firing on the range in order to gain your Annual Weapon Qualification.

 - Living in a field environment, including patrolling procedures, and operating in a rifle section

-- Introduction to Physical Training, including the Army Fitness Test.
+- Introduction to physical training, including the Army Required Fitness Level (RFL) test.